• Home

 A stethoscope

 Parents only want their babies to be healthy.
 New parents may become very anxious about their newborn’s health and may initially struggle to understand when the baby needs something or is not doing well.
-As babies cannot talk, the only way to understand if something is not right with your baby is to understand the little behavioural changes and warning signs in newborns that indicate a departure from routine.
-Some of the common unhealthy baby symptoms have been listed below.
+As babies cannot talk, the only way to understand if something is not right with your baby is to understand the little behavioral changes and warning signs in newborns that indicate a departure from routine.
+Knowing how to accurately identify the warning signs will help you ensure your baby is always healthy and well.

 1. Crying